CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/questions.md

 # New Questions
 * What level of encryption do you need?
 * How will the system receive data: reading from files or receiving user input?
 MK
+* In your company, which departments does the payroll system need to keep track of?